Ritesh220-coder/MicroProject/README.md

 # MicroProject
-This is my MicroProjects of all sememesters
+This is my MicroProjects of all semesters
 <br>
 Author - Ritesh Rathore